Custom Proposal

 Google Analytics

-Google Analytics can be a great way to identify and analyze content decay because it can be contextualized with conversions.
-There are a number of different ways to pull the reports that include organic traffic & blog landing pages.
+You can use Google Analytics to identify and analyze content decay because it can be contextualized with conversions.
+There are a number of different ways to pull the reports that include organic traffic & landing pages.

 From there, you can look over a longer period of time to see the decline or compare two different date ranges to find the URLs with the greatest amount of decline in traffic.